Frequently Asked Questions

 Q: What is the Pontifical Imperial State of Rome-Ruthenia?

+In the rich tapestry of history, the states of the Church transcend time and hold great significance.
 The Pontifical Imperial State of Rome-Ruthenia is the titular secular wing of the United Roman-Ruthenian Church.
-It is the combination of the historic Pontifical Roman State and the Pontifical Kingdom of Ruthenia and All Rus' to which the Church is heir.
-It constitutes an ethno-religious cultural nation without borders rather than a functioning civil state.
+It is the combination of the historic Pontifical Roman State and the Pontifical Kingdom of Ruthenia and All Rus' to which the Church is heir, carrying a legacy that spans centuries.

 Q: What is the Apostolic See of Saints Stephen and Mark?